knz/ucd/README.rst

 - ``ucd.h``: C/C++ header file, with preprocessor macro definitions
 - ``ucd.py``: Python module

+The data is converted from the official Unicode Character Database (http://www.unicode.org/ucd/).
 See the ``tables`` subdirectory for the generated files.

 You can use the Python module as follows: